 The maize grains were washed properly in sterile water and steeped for 72h.
 It was then wet milled and sieved.
 The fermented maize slurry was allowed to further ferment in jar containing sterile water.
 The excess water was decanted leaving the fermented maize paste.

-Water was boiled to 100°C and the fermented maize paste was added and properly stirred to thickness.
+Water was boiled to 100oC and the fermented maize paste was added and properly stirred to thickness.
 The fermented cassava flour is gradually added in bits.
 As the cassava flour is added, the mixture is properly stirred till desired thickness is achieved.

 Figure 1: Traditional Production of Alibo

+Source?

 2.1.2 Controlled production of Alibo using Starter Culture